Estimated Reading Time: 6 Minutes

-I have seen hundreds of property managers, family members or friends of the legal owner sign a lease agreement in the name of the owner.
-There are no powers of attorney from the legal owners, even though the owners are in full agreement.
+I have seen hundreds of property managers, family members, or friends of the legal owner sign a lease agreement in the owner’s name.
+There are no powers of attorney from the legal owners, even though the owners fully agree.

 Have you given a power of attorney to your property manager yet?
-Should you give your property manager, friend or family member who represents you when taking care of your property in Costa Rica a power of attorney or not?
+Should you give your property manager, friend, or family member representing you when taking care of your property in Costa Rica a power of attorney or not?
 What kind of power of attorney should you give them?

 What type of power of attorney?

 It is possible to give power of attorney to your property manager.
 The best is to give a special power of attorney for certain responsibilities.
-Those responsibilities can be described in what is called a “special power of attorney” (Poder Especial in Spanish).
+Those responsibilities must be described in a “special power of attorney” (Poder Especial in Spanish).
 This special power of attorney should be formally and legally registered through your local notary public.
 You can give a very detailed power of attorney to your property manager or someone you trust.
-A Power of Attorney is abbreviated as POA and a Special Power of Attorney is SPA.
+A Power of Attorney is abbreviated as POA, and a Special Power of Attorney is SPA.

-You should realize how important that is if you represent a corporation that owns the property in Costa Rica.
-Sometimes there are partnerships in the ownership and it is imperative to the POA to be able to represent both or all if necessary.
-Or even if the property is in your personal name.
+You should realize how important that is if you represent a corporation that owns property in Costa Rica.
+Sometimes there are partnerships in the ownership, and the POA must represent both or all if necessary.
+Or even if the property is in your name.

 Why is a POA necessary?

-There are other issues that can become an issue, so let’s cover the special power of attorney to your property manager.
+Other issues can become problematic, so let’s cover the special power of attorney to your property manager.

-2. To evict a tenant on late payments or any grounds that is covered in the lease agreement.
-Again you will want to be kept up to date on everything that’s going on, so stipulate that in the power.
+2. To evict a tenant on late payments or any grounds covered in the lease agreement.
+Again you will want to be kept up to date on everything that’s going on, so stipulate that in power.